simonpratt/test-runner/README.md

 To start a sample run
 1. Navigate to `http://localhost:3000`
+1. Navigate to the environments page and create an environment config using the default values
-1. Create a docker config using the `sample` image and `node build/start.js` as the start command
+1. Navigate to the docker images page and define a docker image using the default values
-1. Start a job using the docker config you just created and the default selector string
+1. Navigate to the queue page and start a job using both configs you just created and the default selector string